CheeLoong/CheeLoong.github.io/_pages/about.md

 Fingers crossed that 2019 will be a prosperous year!

-If you are a hirer/recruiter for a Data Scientist position, and you see what you like, call me maybe?
+If you are a hirer/recruiter for a Data Scientist position, please check out my CV page and call me maybe?

 <span style="font-size:24px;">[Mobile: +6016-2179937](tel: +60162179937)</span>